anil-ai2/devops-cloud/ansible/ansible-workshop.md

 ```

-#### Task6: run a playbook to install httpd on hosts in [master] group
+#### Task6: run a playbook to install httpd on nodes in [master] group
 * Lets get to the real ansible now.
 Lets start using ansible playbooks
 * start with a simple one.
 Install apache2 server on all the inventory
-* you should see the below nice image after the installation of apache2 is completed
+* you should see the below nice output from ansible (as shownn in image) after the installation of apache2 is completed
 * __OK__ in `green`  - __changed__ in `yellow` - __failed__ in `red`

 ![Apache installation completed on all the 6 vms](https://i.gyazo.com/b74890f4d5dd27ba8beafda575fdbc43.png)